The ACO Journey, Legal Environment, & Peer Review Risks

 This program is approved for Category 2 credit by the American Osteopathic Association.

-All participants must achieve a post-test score of at least seventy percent (70%) for recertification and continuing education credits.
+All participants must achieve a final assessment score of at least seventy percent (70%) for recertification and continuing education credits.
 You have 60 days to complete the course after ordering.
 Please note: Exam candidates taking the Core Body of Knowledge and Diplomates renewing their certification may have less time to complete, as determined by deadlines imposed.
-This activity is valid from August 4, 2016 through March 15, 2018.
+This activity is valid from August 4, 2016 through March 15, 2019.

 COURSE FEES: Diplomate $60.00 Professional Member $70.00 Non-Member $85.00